demisto/content/Packs/PANWComprehensiveInvestigation/Playbooks/Palo_Alto_Networks_-_Hunting_And_Threat_Detection_README.md

 The output provided by the playbook facilitates pivoting searches for possibly affected IP addresses or users.

 ## Dependencies

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks

+* Autofocus Query Samples, Sessions and Tags
+* PAN-OS Query Logs For Indicators
 * Convert file hash to corresponding hashes
-* PAN-OS Query Logs For Indicators
-* Autofocus Query Samples, Sessions and Tags

 ### Integrations

 This playbook does not use any integrations.

 ### Scripts

+* SetAndHandleEmpty
 * IsInternalHostName
-* SetAndHandleEmpty
+* IsIntegrationAvailable
 * IsIPInRanges

 ### Commands

+* cdl-query-url-logs
+* xdr-get-alerts
 * cdl-query-threat-logs
-* cdl-query-url-logs
 * cdl-query-traffic-logs
+* prisma-cloud-network-search

 ## Playbook Inputs

 ---

 | **Name** | **Description** | **Default Value** | **Required** |